Geological mapping of Georgia (U.S. state): Geological maps that contained the geology of Georgia

 There have been a host of geological maps of the U.S. produced in the 20th century.
 Bailey Willis produced a geological map of the U.S. in 1906.
 George W. Stose produced a 1:2,500,000 scale map in 1932, and a 1:500,000 scale map together with R.W.
 Smith in 1939.
 A.K.
-Lobeck produced a Geologic map of the United States (with text on the reverse side) in 1941 Those are just a few that have been produced.
+Lobeck produced a Geological map of the United States (with text on the reverse side) in 1941 Those are just a few that have been produced.
 The most recent map being produced is the National Map that is a cooperative project.

 The 1976 map

-The current geologic map of Georgia was produced in 1976.
+The current geological map of Georgia was produced in 1976.
 It was put together mainly in two parts from two teams representing the northern and southern portion of the state.

 The map of Georgia is actually a compilation of numerous geological studies and mapping projects that occurred throughout the state and over an extended time period.
-The major studies that are cited for contribution to the state geologic map fall under three main categories: New mapping by the Georgia Geological Survey, new mapping by the Georgia Geological Survey combined with revised published maps, and published maps with compilation revision only.
+The major studies that are cited for contribution to the state geological map fall under three main categories: New mapping by the Georgia Geological Survey, new mapping by the Georgia Geological Survey combined with revised published maps, and published maps with compilation revision only.
 The majority of the rock units shown on the 1976 map were mapped in 1973 by reconnaissance methods.
 For some areas, previous authors provided more detailed work than the reconnaissance conducted by the geological survey staff.
 In those areas, the original author's work was used in compiling the state map.

-Recent geologic mapping in the state of Georgia
+Recent geological mapping in the state of Georgia

-More recently, geologic mapping has been undertaken by the Georgia Geological Survey through the STATEMAP project.
+More recently, geological mapping has been undertaken by the Georgia Geological Survey through the STATEMAP project.
 This project was funded from the National Geologic Mapping Act of 1992.
-This federal act was for the purpose of producing geologic maps that for 2 decades had been drastically curtailed.
+This federal act was for the purpose of producing geological maps that for 2 decades had been drastically curtailed.
 It was recognized that "geologic maps are the primary data base for virtually all applied and basic earth-science applications".
 This act provided 50% of the funds needed, whereas each state that wanted to participate supplied the other 50% of the funding to complete these various mapping projects.
 Ultimately this project was to be a part of the National Map and the subsequent databases generated by the various state and national mapping projects.